Biggest oil price surge since 1991 as 'locked and loaded' U.S. points finger at Iran for attack

 U.S. officials say they believe that the attacks came from the opposite direction, possibly from Iran itself rather than Yemen, and may have involved cruise missiles.
 Wherever the attacks were launched, however, they believe Iran is to blame.

 “There’s no doubt that Iran is responsible for this.
 No matter how you slice it, there’s no escaping it.
-There’s no other candidate,” a U.S. official said on Sunday on condition of anonymity.
+There’s no other candidate,” a U.S. official said on Sunday, speaking on condition of anonymity.

 Saudi Arabia and Iran have been enemies for decades and are fighting a number of proxy wars, including in Yemen where Saudi forces have been fighting against the Houthis for four years.

-For months Iranian officials have issued veiled threats, saying that if Iran is blocked from exporting oil, other countries will not be able to do so either.
-However, Tehran has denied any role in specific attacks, including bombings of tankers in the Gulf and previous strikes claimed by the Houthis.
+For months Iranian officials have issued veiled threats, saying that if Tehran is blocked from exporting oil, other countries will not be able to do so either.
+However, Iran has denied any role in specific attacks, including bombings of tankers in the Gulf and previous strikes claimed by the Houthis.

 Foreign Ministry spokesman Abbas Mousavi called the U.S. accusations of Iranian involvement in Saturday’s attacks “unacceptable and entirely baseless”.

-Saudi Arabia is not only the world’s biggest oil exporter, it has a unique role in the market as the only country that can increase or decrease its output by millions of barrels per day to keep the market stable.
+Saudi Arabia is not only the world’s biggest oil exporter, it has a unique role in the market as the only country with enough spare capacity to increase or decrease its output by millions of barrels per day, keeping the market stable.

-A long outage would make markets subject to wild swings that could potentially destabilize the global economy.
-But big countries such as the United States and China have reserves designed to handle even a major outage over the short term.
+Big countries such as the United States and China have reserves designed to handle even a major outage over the short term.
+But a long outage would make markets subject to swings that could potentially destabilize the global economy.

 Russia and an OPEC source said on Monday there was no need for an extraordinary meeting of the Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC+ that has orchestrated a supply-curbing deal.